shkailas/dashboard-sla/README.md

 #### 10/25
  implemented task 2 part d (allowing users to double-click to input data).
 Only implemented on the cores column.
 Filter on tolerated values and save functionality have not been implemented yet.

+#### 10/25
+ implemented task 2 part d (allowing users to double-click to input data).
+Wrote component version of edittable fields to adhere more to single functionality componenets.
+Only implemented on the cores column. save functionality have not been implemented yet.